BROADSoftware/jdchtable/README.md

 * `--znodeParent` parameter will allow to override the corresponding value in the `description.yml` file.

+* `--defaultState` parameter will allow setting of all `state` value which are not explicitly defined.
+See below

 ### ColumnFamily, Table and namespace deletion

 All namespaces, tables or columnFamilies not described in the `description.yml` file will be left untouched.

 To allow deletion to be performed, All theses object got a `state:` attribute.
-When not defined, it default to `present`.
+When not defined, it default to  `present`, or to the value provided by the `--defaultState` parameter.
 But it could be set to `absent` to trigger the deletion of the corresponding entity.

 For example: